The Best of Dublin 2018

 THE MERRION • This is where the IMF stayed when they ran the Irish economy.
 Who can blame them?
 The Merrion is Dublin’s most stylish and comfortable hotel.
 This place has it all: superb service, good food, a warm atmosphere and an interior that doubles as the greatest hits of Irish art.

 PATRICK GUILBAUD • Your serviette drops to the ground and the waiter is overcome with grief.
 In a moment he is back with a replacement.
 If that vignette pleases you, you will love this two-star Michelin.
 Probably the best haute cuisine experience in the country.
-Make sure someone else is paying.
+Certainly the most expensive!

 PEARL • It’s right next door to Patrick Guilbaud, the country’s poshest dining room, but Pearl is no slouch.
 Indeed this French/Irish kitchen is regarded by many foodies as a hidden gem.
 Great service and wonderful cooking in a smart, discreet basement venue.

-SAN LORENZOS • The late Seamus Heaney (poet and gentleman) was a fan of this New York-Italian place in bustling George’s Street.
+SAN LORENZO • The late Seamus Heaney (poet and gentleman) was a fan of this New York-Italian place in bustling George’s Street.
 Unisex toilets and rather uncomfortable seats are eclipsed by ambitious cooking.

 THE SHELBOURNE • Richard Burton and Elizabeth Taylor had one of their famous rows here.
 Alright, that’s not a fact, more of a supposition.
 They did stay in the Shelbourne.
 So, of course, did everyone else.
 It’s a Dublin institution.
 Go to the Horseshoe Bar and drink a toast to everlasting feuds.